 These races range in distance from 4 to13 miles and there will be published criteria later this winter on how we hope to seat the boats.

 If you are motivated to go to an out of area race (Queen's Race, Catalina, PNW Challenge, Da Grind, etc.. ) , we encourage you to pull a team together on your own, which includes a qualified steers and paddlers who have the skills to paddle the expected conditions.
 The coaches can then help make sure you are able to practice together at some practices, help with registrations and canoe transport or rentals.

 Because the season starts so early, it's important to keep up your conditioning through the winter, paddling if possible.
 Watch videos on the Puakea technique and prepare to hit the water early in April with full neoprene, full PFD's and booties!

 Be looking for the Cold Water Safety Policy.......Safety Pledge...published here soon.

-Seating crews for race boats is always a puzzle, but our coaches will follow established criteria as it will be the deciding factor.
-Remember, a success for any of our boats or paddlers, is a success for all.
-We are one as a club and the strength of our team comes from us all truly putting the whole team ahead of ourselves.
-Each race will have a criteria level assigned to it, and we will strive to seat as many boats as we can with the club members that are available, motivated, and qualified to paddle a safe and inspiring race.
+Seating crews for race boats is always a puzzle, but our coaches try to follow established criteria.
+A success for any boat full of paddlers is a success for all.
+We are one as a club and the strength of our team comes from us putting the whole team ahead of ourselves.
+Each race will have a criteria level assigned.
+We strive to seat as many boats as we can with club members that are available, motivated, and qualified to paddle a safe and inspiring race.
 All racers will be expected to help with loading and unloading of boats for races in which they participate.

 CREW SELECTION CRITERIA